EhtishamAli786/gatsby-contentful-blogapp/README.md

-# Gatsby Contentful Blog App
+# React Contentful Blog App

 ## How to run